 Traditional Medicine Trade

-Every year a staggering 150 million plus seahorses are used in the traditional medicine trade.
-This is just not sustainable, they could be extinct in the wild within the next 20 to 30 years unless we address the problems facing them – and we can sort this problem out but time is fast running out.
+Every year a staggering 150 million-plus seahorses are used in the Traditional Medicine Trade.
+This is just not sustainable.
+They could be extinct in the wild within the next 20 years unless we address the problems facing them.
+We can sort this problem out but time is fast running out.

-The problem has got worse in the last 15 to 20 years as the users of natural cures, such as seahorses, have got wealthier, so they no longer go to traditional markets and buy seahorses to take home and make their own medicines.
-These days, commercially prepared seahorse pills are sold to save time; however, these pills contain undersized seahorses that have not had a chance to grow to maturity and breed.
+The problem has grown in the last 20 to 25 years.
+The users of natural cures have become wealthier, so they no longer go to traditional markets and buy seahorses to take home and make their own medicines.
+These days, commercially prepared seahorse pills are sold to save time.
+These pills contain undersized seahorses that have not had a chance to grow to maturity and breed.

 UNSUSTAINABLE FISHING PRACTICES ARE KILLING OUR OCEANS

-Unsustainable fishing practices are killing our oceans.
-Added to this, 90% of wild-caught male seahorses that were mature, were pregnant and so it is not just one animal that dies but hundreds of babies (fry) as well.
-Instead of holding the male seahorses in a sea pen and giving them a chance to give birth these pregnant animals are taken, killed and sold.
-It is thought that pregnant male seahorses help with impotence.
-There are 65 to 85 countries participating in the traditional medicine trade and new countries are being added every year.
+90% of wild-caught male seahorses that were mature and pregnant.
+So it was not just one animal that died but hundreds of fry (babies) as well.
+Instead of holding the male seahorses in a sea pen and giving them a chance to give birth, these pregnant animals are taken, killed and sold.
+It is believed that pregnant male seahorses help with impotence.
+There are 65 to 85 countries participating in the Traditional Medicine Trade (TMT) and new countries are being added every year.
 In addition, when a country’s resources have been depleted, new countries are seeking to take their place.
-The death of a seahorse to be used in the TCT is not pleasant; it is caught from the sea and hung in the sun until it dies, where it desiccates as it wriggles in its death.
+The death of a seahorse to be used in the TMT is not pleasant.
+It is caught from the sea and hung in the sun, where it desiccates as it wriggles until it dies.
 Once it is dead and dried it is sold by the indigenous fisher to a middleman.
-The fisher makes just a few cents whereas the middleman puts a big markup on the cost of the seahorse and makes a large profit.
+The fisher makes just a few cents whereas the middleman puts a big mark-up on the cost of the seahorse and makes a large profit.
 The seahorses are then sold to markets or factories for preparation into medicines.

 The Aquarium Trade